elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 ## Deploying components using Kibana Onboarding UX

-The recommended method for deploying all components is to usethe Kibana Onboarding UX.
-To do this:
+The preferred method for deploying all components is through the Kibana Onboarding UX.
+Follow these steps:

 1. Navigate in Kibana to **Observability** --> **Add data**
 2. Select **Kubernetes**, then choose **Kubernetes monitoring with EDOT Collector**.
 3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm Chart and the provided `values.yaml`.

 Notes:
-- If the `elastic_endpoint` showed by the UI is not valid for your environment, replace it with the right Elasticsearch endpoint.
+- If the `elastic_endpoint` showed by the UI is not valid for your environment, replace it with the correct Elasticsearch endpoint.
-- The displayed `elastic_api_key` belongs to an API key created automatically when the onboarding flow is opened.
+- The displayed `elastic_api_key` corresponds to an API key that is automatically generated when the onboarding process is initiated.

 ## Manual deployment of all components